amal-alhothali/amal-alhothali/README.md

 - <b>Cybersecurity Fundamentals</b>

-  Understanding network security, data encryption, and building secure systems.
+  Understanding network security, data encryption, and building secure systems with a focus on token-based authentication and secure APIs.

-- <b>API Testing Tools</b>
+- <b>API Development & Testing</b>

-  I have hands-on experience with API testing tools like Postman and Insomnia.
+  Developing and testing RESTful APIs and token-based authentication systems with tools like Postman and Insomnia, utilizing JSON Web Tokens (JWT).

 - <b>Database Management</b>

-  Familiarity with database management systems like Firebase, MySQL, MongoDB.
+  Familiarity with database management systems like Firebase, MySQL, and MongoDB, using Mongoose for MongoDB integration.

 <h3>🎯 Current Learning Goals:</h3>